-The SQL CONVERT function is used to convert an expression from one data type to another.
-If the SQL Server CONVERT function is unable to change an expression into the desired data type, then it returns an Error.
-For this demonstration, we use the Employee table.
+This function converts an expression from one data type to another.
+If the SQL Server cannot CONVERT an expression into the desired data type, then it returns an Error.
+For this convert demonstration, we use the Employee table.

 - Style: use this optional parameter of integer type to define the style.

-The list of formatting styles that are available in the SQL Server CONVERT function.
+The list of formatting styles is available in the CONVERT function.

 Without Century (yy) | With Century (yyyy) | Standard | Input/Output |